“The goal is not to make a story but to experience the whole mess.” C.D. Wright

 And it was.
 A train poured into me years ago, and just now it poured out.
 What I mean is, there are times poems do not come and life is too heavy to be placed on the page, or life is so deliciously light and joyful you must suck it down before anyone notices.
 That is okay.
 You are still the writer watching that train, doing laundry, getting lost in this massive mess of minutes.
 There is value in this silent observing.
 There is value in the soul finding even the smallest moment of peace in its mouth.

 Ada Limón is the author of four books of poetry, including Bright Dead Things, which was named a finalist for the 2015 National Book Award in Poetry and one of the Top Ten Poetry Books of the Year by The New York Times.
-Her other books of include Lucky Wreck, This Big Fake World, and Sharks in the Rivers.
+Her other books of poetry include Lucky Wreck, This Big Fake World, and Sharks in the Rivers.
 She serves on the faculty of Queens University of Charlotte Low Residency M.F.A program, and the 24Pearl Street online program for the Provincetown Fine Arts Work Center.
 She also works as a freelance writer splitting her time between Lexington, Kentucky and Sonoma, California.

 01.24.16 by Ada Limón